 Creating great content is a big part of your sales strategy but how do I pay for it?
-As you have just read content is critical to your sales process so you need to have a budget for it, like you do for every other part of your organization.
+As you have just read content is critical to your sales process so you need to have a budget for it, as you do for every other part of your organization.
 Here is where I see companies struggling, they are not allocating budget to create content or to promote great content.
 You have to a person in charge of creating content and promoting it.
-It is best to have this person in house as they “know” your brand best and can plan better by being an insider.
+It is best to have this person in the house as they “know” your brand best and can plan better by being an insider.
 Do they have to be a writer?
-No, not always, but some writing skills is essential.
-They have to be marketer with a good knowledge of your product or service.
-Because in the end they are selling your product and all the benefits it has for customers.
+No, not always, but some writing skills are essential.
+They have to be a marketer with a good knowledge of your product or service.
+Because in the end, they are selling your product and all the benefits it has for customers.
 They need to understand social media and how information gets spread (virally) across all channels.
 They need to understand digital marketing and how to track and analyze data (Do they know what GA is?).
-Yes this sounds like a lot but this position is “ultra-critical” to the success of your sales team.
-Without revenue I am guessing you don’t have a good future.
+Yes, this sounds like a lot but this position is “ultra-critical” to the success of your sales team.
+Without revenue, I am guessing you don’t have a good future.
 You have to commit to content like you would a sales/marketing plan because it should be part of your sales or lead generation strategy.

 Create a place for Content

 But the caveat is to create relevant content that your customers care about and want to learn more about.
 Content is more than just words; it can be videos, infographics, interactive decision tools, images and anything else you can think of that can be used.
 Be social, interact and engage directly with your customers by sharing insights, new ideas and challenges.
-Also make content something discussed on a daily basis by your sales and marketing teams.
+Also, make content something discussed on a daily basis by your sales and marketing teams.
 Most of all create a budget for creating content, it has little legitimacy in any business without money attached.
-With these pieces in place you will find more customers are finding you without you finding them first.
+With these pieces in place, you will find more customers are finding you without you finding them first.

 NOTE: I am not suggesting you allow your sales team to stop networking, knocking on doors, etc. You still need to be proactive in your sales approach but I am suggesting you change your perception on how customers are finding you and learning about your product.
-Many customers are already sold before they ever talk to a sales person because they have already done their research.
+Many customers are already sold before they ever talk to a salesperson because they have already done their research.